 - leverage for your recruitment, talent management and promotion

-MSCEIT Accreditation is accredited by the International Coach Federation for 24 CCEUs (18.5 core competency hours and 5.5 resource development hours) toward ongoing professional development for ICF ACC-level coaches and higher.
+The International Coach Federation accredits MSCEIT Accreditation for 24 CCEUs (18.5 core competency hours and 5.5 resource development hours) toward ongoing professional development for ICF ACC-level coaches and higher.

 The MSCEIT is designed to assess and develop emotional intelligence ability in four key areas: